Ricci Rivero: National team career

 Rivero first played for the Philippine national team in 2013, when the U16 team swept the SEABA Championships.
 He was considered for the "23 for 23" pool, a pool of Gilas Cadets for the 2023 FIBA World Cup.
 However, La Salle requested coach Chot Reyes to not include him in the lineup.
 He also practiced with the senior team during the 2019 FIBA World Cup qualifiers.

 Rivero played in the 2015 U18 3x3 World Championship and in the 2018 U23 3x3 World Cup.
 He also joined the Philippines team for the 2019 3x3 Asia Cup, but hurt his ankle in their opener against Thailand.

 Off the court

 Film and TV

 In 2016, he participated in the finale of Nike Rise Philippines, a reality documentary basketball development program aired on TV5.
 He went up against Nike's final team along with other UAAP, NCAA and Perlas Pilipinas players.

 In 2018, he starred in his first film, Otlum.

-In 2020, Rivero became a permanent host of Brightlight Productions' Sunday Noontime Live!, which is aired on TV5 via a blocktime agreement.
+In 2020, Rivero became a permanent host of Brightlight Productions' Sunday Noontime Live!, which was aired on TV5 via a blocktime agreement.
 When that show closed, he announced that he would take a break from acting to focus on his studies and basketball.